Cystic Fibrosis

 What causes cystic fibrosis?

-What gene mutations cause cystic fibrosis?
+How do CFTR mutations cause cystic fibrosis?

 How is cystic fibrosis inherited?

-Every person inherits two CFTR genes, one gene from each parent.
-Children who inherit a CFTR gene with a mutation from both parents will have cystic fibrosis.
-When a mutated CFTR gene is inherited from only one parent and a normal CFTR gene is inherited from the other, the person will be a cystic fibrosis carrier.
-CF carriers are generally healthy, but they can pass the mutated CFTR gene on to their children.
+When a mutated CFTR gene is inherited from one parent and a normal CFTR gene is inherited from the other, the person will be a cystic fibrosis carrier.
+Cystic fibrosis carriers can pass the mutated CFTR gene on to their children.
+Carriers are generally healthy, but they may have some mild symptoms of cystic fibrosis.

 Inheritance pattern for cystic fibrosis